alainuldakhan/Newspaper-Advertisement-Management-System/README.md

-# Newspaper-Advertisement-Management-System-ASP.NET
+# Newspaper-Advertisement-Management-System
-Our final diploma project in Computer Science, Satbayev University, Almaty, Kazakhstan
+Our final graduate project in Computer Science, Satbayev University, Almaty, Kazakhstan

 # 📌 Description
-This project is a newspaper advertisement management system developed on **ASP.NET**.
+This project is a newspaper advertisement management system developed on **ASP.NET** and **React**.
 The system allows newspaper agencies to manage advertising slots, and companies to book advertising spots online.

 ## 🚀 Functionality
 - 📅 Online booking of advertising slots